 Learning how to create power-based understandings, assessments and definitions helps us to create positive thoughts and behaviors in order to then generate good results.
 This process is critical for leaders trying to help others contextualize and solve problems and challenges.
-The more that senior leaders and strong managers can enable their teams to see themselves in a power-based, rather than a victim-based role, the more confident, self-starting and energized your employees will be.
+The more that senior leaders and strong managers can enable their teams to see themselves in a power-based, rather than a victim-based role, the more confident, self-starting and energized their employees will be.
 And the results will speak for themselves.

 In a world with countless out of control situations, consider the following: